archway-network/archway-docs/docs/create/guides/my-first-dapp/faucet.md

 # Requesting Testnet funds

-If you're working on a testnet you'll want testnet `$ARCH` for paying gas costs to deploy your dApp code on chain.
+If you're working on a testnet you will need testnet `$ARCH` for paying gas costs to deploy your dapp code on chain.

 After [creating an account](../../getting-started/setup.md#creating-an-account), to request funds from the faucet use our Discord channel.